 For approved members and their clients participating in CFDs, foreign exchange (forex), and cryptocurrency markets, the Financial Commission helps facilitate a simpler, swifter resolution process than through typical regulatory channels such as arbitration or local court systems.

-The Financial Commission today announces EBC Financial Group as its newest approved Member.
-The company becomes the latest online brokerage to join the ranks of the self-regulatory organization, highlighting the increased interest and demand for independent external dispute resolution (EDR) services among FX industry participants.
+The Financial Commission today announces GTCFX as its newest approved Member.
+The company becomes the latest online brokerage to join the ranks of the self-regulatory forum, highlighting the increased interest and demand for independent external dispute resolution (EDR) services among FX industry participants.

-EBC status as an Approved Broker Members of the Financial Commission took effect on August 9th, 2023, following the approval of its membership application by the Financial Commission, thus allowing the companies and its customers access to a wide range of services and membership benefits including, but not limited to, protection for up to €20,000 per the submitted complaint, backed by the Financial Commission’s Compensation Fund.
+GTCFX status as an Approved Broker Member of the Financial Commission took effect on January 7th, 2025, following the approval of its membership application by the Financial Commission, thus allowing the company and its customers access to a wide range of services and membership benefits including, but not limited to, protection for up to €20,000 per the submitted complaint, backed by the Financial Commission’s Compensation Fund.

 The Financial Commission provides brokerages and their customers with an unbiased 3rd party mediation platform that helps resolve complaints in instances when parties are unable to directly come to an agreement over disputes.